 Noteline vs Obsidian

 Both apps keep your notes as plain .md files.
-The differences come down to weight, opinionatedness, and what ships in the box.
+The differences come down to what ships in the box — and how much you want to configure.

 | Feature | Noteline | Obsidian |